 Should I use crystal drain cleaner instead of gel?

-Crystal-type drain cleaners are usually too harsh for toilets unless specifically formulated for them.
+Crystal-type drain cleaners are usually too harsh for toilets unless formulated explicitly for them.
 Gel or liquid formulas are gentler on fixtures and safer to directly apply to problem areas without damaging other pipes or surfaces.

 Quick Hacks Saved the Day!